jackc/puddle/README.md

 # Puddle

-Puddle is a generic resource pool library for Go.
+Puddle is a tiny generic resource pool library for Go that uses the standard context library to signal cancellation of acquires.
+It is designed to contain the minimum functionality a resource pool needs that cannot be implemented without concerrency concerns.
+For example, a database connection pool may use puddle internally and implement health checks and keep-alive behavior without needing to implement any concurrent code of its own.

-## TODO
+## Features

-* Max resource lifetime
-* Max resource idle time
-* Resource keep alive
-* Resource health check - keep alive and health check might be same thing
+* Acquire cancellation via context standard library
-* Reset pool
+* Statistics API for monitoring pool pressure
+* No dependencies outside of standard library
-* Shrink pool
+* High performance
-* Stress test
+* 100% test coverage
-* Stat - supercede Size, include available resources, checked out resources, get count, slow get count, slow get wait time, total create count, total background error count